 The fastest-moving teams are those who use a mixture of managed services and automation tools to abstract away all of the engineering tasks that don’t build differentiated value for the company.

 Otomi Container Platform is the fastest way for organizations to get Kubernetes speed and agility, with the smallest initial and ongoing investment in infrastructure management.
-The community edition allows teams to start deploying within an hour; Otomi Cloud can be set up in minutes.
+It allows teams to start deploying within an hour.

-Do you need to be successful with Kubernetes and containers now, not in six months?
+Do you need to be successful with Kubernetes and containers now and not in six months?